itachi9604/Log.ic/README.md

 ## How to Use
 **There are 2 ways.**
  - Creating and Running docker container
- - Running the pytthon code
+ - Running the python code

 ## Docker Way
   - navigate to the cloned project and build the image.